AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 The fulltext index `/oak:index/lucene-2` can become very large because it indexes all the nodes in the AEM repository by default.
 The Lucene full-text index has been internally deprecated and will no longer be deployed in AEM as a Cloud Service from September 2021.
 As such, it is no longer used on the product side in AEM as a Cloud Service and it should not be required to run customer code.
 For AEM as a Cloud Service environments with common Lucene Indexes, Adobe is working with customers individually for a coordinated approach to compensate for this index and to use better, optimized indexes.
 If this index is required for custom queries, as a temporary solution, a copy of this index should be created, using a different name, for example, `/oak:index/acme.lucene-1-custom-1`, as described [here](/help/operations/indexing.md).
 This optimization does not apply to other AEM environments, which are hosted on-premise or managed by Adobe Managed Services, unless otherwise advised by Adobe.

+## Query optimizations

+The "Query Performance" tool allows you to observe both popular and slow JCR queries.
+Additionally it is able to analyze queries and display various information about, most notably if an index is being used for this query or not.

+Unlike in AEM6, AEM as a Cloud Service does not display the "Query Performance" tool in the UI anymore.
+Instead it is now available via the Developer Console (in Cloud Manager) in the tab "Queries".